Courtney Jones (figure skater)

-Jones and Peri Horne created the Starlight Waltz and the Silver Samba compulsory dances.
-He was awarded the OBE in 1980 for services to ice skating.
+Jones and Peri Horne created the pattern steps of the Starlight Waltz and the Silver Samba rarely used in modern times, formerly compulsory dances.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours for services to ice skating.

-He is a member of the International Skating Union Council and is a former president of the National Ice Skating Association.
+He was a member of the International Skating Union Council and is a former president of the National Ice Skating Association.
 He was inducted into the World Figure Skating Hall of Fame in 1986.